Hunton, Kent: Local points of interest

 There are 71 listed buildings in the Parish of Hunton.
 Four buildings are grade listed II*; Stonewall Farmhouse Mounting Block and Garden Wall to East, Buston Manor, Buston Manor Barn and Granary.

 St Mary's Church is located in the village, and is a Grade I listed building.

 In 1871 the Liberal politician Henry Campbell-Bannerman inherited the estate of Hunton Lodge or Court Lodge (now Hunton Court) from his wife's uncle, Henry Bannerman, but did not take possession until 1894 on the death of an aunt who was using the mansion.
 In the meantime, Campbell-Bannerman and his wife used other homes as a country residence, including the nearby house at Gennings Park, living there until 1887.
 The Lodge/Court was Grade II Listed on 25 July 1952.
 The property remained in the Bannerman family until 2008.
 An April 2008 report in The Times stated that the property included "mature parkland peppered with fine trees [and the home] ... which retains the character of a Edwardian stately home.
 The service courts are highly picturesque, with the stables and coach house in lovely pink and black chequer brick".
 A report in August 2019, with photographs, indicated that major renovations and modernization had been completed since 2008, "including the restoration and colour-matching of the decorative plasterwork and gilding and the repair and restoration of water-damaged wall murals".

 The Hunton Village Club building dates back to the 1800s, originally believed to be a meeting house and school for young ladies and was once owned by the Hunton Court Estate.
 Today, the club is run by volunteers to hold events for the village and serves drinks.

 Hunton Village Hall was built in 1926 and retains many of its original features.
 The building is used for events such as weddings and parties today.
 Around 1986 it was reported to be named a "working-men's" club.

 Transport

 Transport in Hunton consists of a bus route through the village, the 26 and 26A Nu-Venture buses travel to either Maidstone or Goudhurst.

 The nearest railway stations are Paddock Wood and Marden.

 Geography

-The River Beult runs along the south and west border of Hunton and splits into the River Medway at Yalding.
+The River Beult runs along the south and west border of Hunton and flows into the River Medway at Yalding.

 The physical environment of Hunton is mainly green space and is very rural.
 There are many farms across the Parish, including Milebush, Bramling Oast Amsbury, Hammonds Cheveney, Willamette Oast Amsbury, Barn Hill and North Park.
 Many of these farms have Oast Houses, which are common in Kent.